Handbook on Assessment at Duke

 Authentic evidence.
 Authentic assessments sometimes are called “performance assessment.”
 In contrast to traditional assessments (e.g., multiple choice tests), authentic assessments like writing assignments, projects, lab activities, computer programs, and portfolios, among others enable students to demonstrate students’ skill, competency, and ability in real world situations.
 The evidence derived from these measures may be described as “authentic evidence.”

 Benchmarks.
 It would be difficult to interpret the results of one’s assessment activities without a standard against which to compare those results.
 As one begins planning and implementing an assessment task, it is helpful to articulate that standard.
 The Department Assessment Portfolio (DAP) refers to benchmarks as “targets”.
-The following table[3] introduces some of the benchmarks commonly recommended and used by the Office of Assessment.
+The following table[3] introduces some of the benchmarks commonly recommended and used by the Office of University Assessment.

 Benchmark